AlaaSedeeq/Convex-Optimization/README.md

   - Closed form solution ==> Least Mean squares
   - Numerically and guaranteed ==> Conex optimization & Linear Programming
   - Numerically but not guaranteed ==> Non-Convex, and can be solved using many techniques:
-    - Numerical algorithms like Gradient descent
+    - Numerical algorithms like Gradient descent.
-    - Local optimization
+    - Local optimization.
-    - Heuristic swarm-based methods
+    - Heuristic swarm-based methods.
-    - Brute force exhaustive search
+    - Brute force exhaustive search.